-The survey revealed sobering figures, showing that 30 per cent of adults experienced one or more offences last year.
+The New Zealand Crime and Victims Survey released today highlights a sad reality for thousands of victims according to Victim Support Researcher Dr Petrina Hargrave.
+The survey revealed sobering figures, showing that 30 percent of adults experienced one or more offences last year.
 For Māori, that figure is 38 per cent.
-75 per cent of crime remains unreported to Police, with 94 per cent of sexual violence going unreported.
+75 percent of crime remains unreported to Police, with 94 per cent of sexual violence going unreported.

 Those under financial pressure, living in more deprived areas, unemployed and not actively seeking employment, and those in single parent households experienced higher levels of victimisation.

 These drivers of crime and victimisation raise real concern as New Zealand and the world head into recession.

 “People who are under those extra social and economic pressures often lack the financial, social, practical and emotional support they need to protect themselves from crime,” says Dr Hargrave.

 "We need to drastically improve the experience of victims throughout their justice journey, including resourcing quality support from both support organisations and the justice system itself."

 Victim Support helps almost 40,000 victims of crime and trauma each year from all walks of life.
 The organisation has more than 500 Support Workers throughout the country who offer free, 24/7 support to victims of burglary right through to those bereaved by homicide – even if they haven’t reported the crime.

 Dr Hargrave says Victim Support’s focus is to empower victims to heal and stay safe.

 “This could mean simply being there for someone after a crime and listening, referring them to counselling and other services, directing them to financial support or helping them throughout the stress of the court process.”